AshwinB98/ad-campaign-report-builder/README.md

-# Getting Started with Quiz Application
+# Getting Started with the Ad Campaign Report Builder

 The Ad Campaign Report Builder is a web application designed to help users generate, customize, and export reports based on advertising campaign data.
 The application allows users to drag and drop various metrics onto a canvas to create visual representations, such as charts and graphs, that can be tailored to specific needs.